Christmas is just around the corner, and it’s time to get your online shop ready for the most wonderful – and lucrative – time of the year.

 Last call for orders

-Aside from the more seasonal, visual aspects, make sure to update your website with important information—such as the last day for postage or any changes to your delivery times.
-Christmas is an especially busy time for postal services and this added pressure can delay many products—and could be the unfortunate difference between a Christmas gift under the tree or not.
+Aside from the more seasonal, visual aspects, make sure to update your website with important information – such as the last day for postage or any changes to your delivery times.
+Christmas is an especially busy time for postal services and this added pressure can delay many products – and could be the unfortunate difference between a Christmas gift under the tree or not.

-Make sure to keep this information prominently displayed either on your homepage or at checkout so that your customers have realistic expectations for delivery times.
+When it comes to your website, make sure to keep this information prominently displayed either on your homepage or at checkout so that your customers have realistic expectations for delivery times.

 Delivery extras